By: Nicholas J. Ferraro | March 16, 2023 | Employment Law

 Under California labor codes, rest and meal breaks must be provided by employers for nonexempt employees.
-How many breaks employees are entitled to depend on the length of their shift and whether or not they have already waived breaks.
+How many breaks employees are entitled to depends on the length of their shift and whether or not they have already waived breaks.
+Knowing the California lunch break law in 2024 is essential.

 Meal Breaks